rtolsma/rtolsma.github.io/_posts/2023-06-06-counterfactual-impact.markdown

 Well, if the distribution $$\mathcal{D}$$ has a heavy left tail, then the difference between the average and minimum values will be large, and so the counterfactual impact will be large.
 But, generally speaking, impact is a non-negative quantity, so the counterfactual impact here is upper bounded by $$\mathbb{E}[X_{N+1}]$$, which naively represents a maximum relative change of $$\frac{1}{N}$$ percent to the field!

-For any significantly sized field, this implies that your counterfactual impact is negligible if you don't expect to significantly outperform the average.
+For any significantly sized field, this implies that your _relative_ counterfactual impact is negligible if you don't expect to significantly outperform the average.
+For many, relative impact is also a proxy for how much pride and value you can derive from your work, so this is a fairly pretty depressing result when the peer group is $$F$$ itself.

 # Being the Best